rkamatn/education_inequality/README.md

 12. check for missing values & Calculate the percentage of missing values for each column.
 13. Check for the number of states present in the data.
 14. Drop the rows where the average ACT score is missing.
-15. Impute missing values of sociaeconomic variables.
+15. Impute missing values of socioeconomic variables.
   - Define the predictor variables to be rate_unemployment, percent_college, percent_married,student_teacher_ratio,median_income, percent_lunch, state, and charter.
   - Use the iterative imputer to replace missing values in the columns corresponding to predictor variables in the analysis